Forgot Your Password?

 So in order to help overcome these complications, below are a few tips that may help you out.

 However, remember that PAP’s are here to help financially unstable patients obtain a better quality of health through medical assistance.
 As such, your healthcare provider may need to make a fair assessment of whether or not to sign the forms.

 We hope this has been useful in understanding more about the Patient Assistance Program and how they could help you, along with some hints and tips on how to navigate the process.
-However, by far the easiest way to deal with this process is to enroll with Prescription Hope.
+However, by far the easiest way to deal with this process is to enroll through Prescription Hope’s medication access service.
 If you have any questions about saving money on your medications with us, or if you’re having trouble affording any of the medications you’ve been prescribed, contact us, or visit us online to learn more, we’re happy to help.